-- 4. Ballina Shire Council will approve the negotiation of sponsorship agreements with any company, partnership or sole trader who wishes to participate in this program and which is a reputable organisation whose public image, products and services are consistent with the values, goals and specific policies of local government in the Ballina Shire.
-Specifically, the following are excluded: - companies, partnerships or sole traders involved in the manufacture, distribution and wholesaling of tobacco related products - companies, partnerships or sole traders involved in the manufacture, distribution and sale of addictive drugs - (iii) companies, partnerships or sole traders who have been found guilty of illegal or improper conduct by ICAC or any other legal authority - (iv) companies, partnerships or sole traders whose services or products are considered to be injurious to health, or are seen to be in conflict with Council's policies and responsibilities to the community - (v) companies, partnerships or sole traders involved in a competitive tender or purchasing process at the time of sponsorship or thereabouts - (vi) each project will be assessed on the individual merits of the sponsor and the items to be sponsored. - Alcohol related sponsorship may be accepted providing such sponsorship is not directly linked to activities, assets, facilities or services for young people under the age of eighteen years. - Funds raised through sponsorship of specific expenditure items, which are included in the current budget, should be used solely for that purpose. - 7.
-Sponsorship is to be of a discreet and tasteful nature.
+- 1. The General Manager, or an officer delegated by the General Manager, has authority to seek and negotiate sponsorship agreements to Council and to provide sponsorship on behalf of Council - 2.
+Any consideration given to the establishment of sponsorship agreements shall have regard to the following: - (i) realistic servicing of the sponsorship by Council - the maintenance of a consistent and professional image of Council and the sponsor within the community at all times - (iii) ICAC sponsorship principles (as an appendix to this policy) - Sponsorship agreements are to be developed to reflect the objectives of the Community Strategic Plan, Delivery Program and the annual Operational Plan. - 4.
+Council approves the negotiation of sponsorship agreements with any company, partnership or sole trader, which is a reputable organisation whose public image, products and services are consistent with the values, goals and specific policies of Ballina Shire Council.
+Specifically, the following are excluded: - companies, partnerships or sole traders involved in the manufacture, distribution and wholesaling of tobacco related products - companies, partnerships or sole traders involved in the manufacture, distribution and sale of addictive drugs - (iii) companies, partnerships or sole traders who have been found guilty of illegal or improper conduct by ICAC or any other legal authority - (iv) companies, partnerships or sole traders whose services or products are considered to be injurious to health, or are seen to be in conflict with Council's policies and responsibilities to the community - (v) companies, partnerships or sole traders involved in a competitive tender or purchasing process at the time of sponsorship or thereabouts - Alcohol related sponsorship may be accepted providing such sponsorship is not directly linked to activities, assets, facilities or services for young people under the age of eighteen years. - 6.
+Sponsorship is to be of a discreet and tasteful nature. - Sponsorship must not conflict or be seen to conflict with the objectives and policies of Council - Sponsorship should not impose or imply conditions that would limit the Council's ability to carry out its functions fully and impartially